 For thousands of years, cannabis has been used to treat a wide variety of ailments.
-Until 1937, cannabis (also known as marijuana) was legal in the United States for all purposes.
-Presently, even though more than two-thirds of U.S. states have medical cannabis laws, federal law allows only one American to use cannabis as a medicine.
+Until 1937, cannabis (Cannabis sativa L.) was legal in the United States for all purposes.
+Presently, federal law allows only one American to use cannabis as a medicine.

-On March 17, 1999, the National Academy of Sciences' Institute of Medicine (IOM) concluded, "[T]here are some limited circumstances in which we recommend smoking marijuana for medical uses."
+On March 17, 1999, the National Academy of Sciences' Institute of Medicine (IOM) concluded, "[T]here are some limited circumstances in which we recommend smoking cannabis for medical uses."
 The IOM report, the result of two years of research that was funded by the White House drug policy office, analyzed all existing data on cannabis's therapeutic uses.
-In its 2017 follow-up review of subsequent research, the National Academy of Sciences, Engineering, and Medicine concluded there is conclusive or substantial clinical evidence of cannabis’ and cannabinoids’ efficacy at alleviating chronic pain, chemotherapy-induced nausea and vomiting, and multiple sclerosis spasticity symptoms.
+A subsequent, 2017 review by the now-renamed National Academy of Sciences, Engineering, and Medicine also supported cannabis’ medical benefits.

 Cannabis is one of the safest therapeutically active substances known.
 No one has ever died from an overdose, and it has a wide variety of therapeutic applications, including:

-Cannabis has shown to be beneficial in the treatment of the following conditions:
+Cannabis has been beneficial in the treatment of the following conditions:

 CROHN’S DISEASE.
 A placebo-controlled clinical trial that was published in 2013 found that complete remission was achieved in five out of 11 subjects who were administered cannabis, compared to one of the 10 who received a placebo.